CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 Teachers used to recommend slow careful copying of the exact shapes in the book -- lines and lines of a single letter or word, often before you know which details are actually important, and repetitive copying of shorthand shapes without associating the outlines with words.
 This rarely does any good.

-However, well-designed exercises are often the fastest way to correct penmanship problems.
+However, well-designed repetitive exercises are often the fastest way to correct penmanship problems.

+> Unintelligent repetition practice should be avoided in assigning word lists for homework.
+Any given word list should be copied not more than three times.
+The student should be instructed to copy the entire list once and repeat the procedure twice, rather than make three copies of each outline before proceeding to the next.
+(Gregg, Course of Study, Anni, 1930, p19)

 As you repeat something, your writing will improve, then plateau, then degrade.
 Stop just before it begins to degrade.
 If you're happy with most of the repeats, you're done with the word.
 If not, then breathe, shake out your hand to reset, and continue.
 When it degrades again, that's as far as you should push that bit for now.
 Work on a different section or a different exercise and return to it tomorrow.
 Our brains and bodies need sleep to consolidate new skills.
 (Some say a 10 minute break is enough.
 Experiment!)

 Always have an intent when you practice, and ask if the exercise is meeting that intent.
 The overall goal is swift, effortless, legible writing.
 Your goal for the exercise might be to master a shape or group of shapes, or to see how a shape degrades at speed, or any of a dozen other goals.

-Mindless slow and careful copying rarely helps with any of them.
+*Avoid exercises that allow you to stop paying attention.*

 Vary the speed.
 Slow helps precision.
 Speed helps fluency and reduces hesitation.
 You need both.
 Try faster -- uncomfortably fast -- and see how the outline degrades, but only as an experiment.
 Try writing just one outline several times, then as part of a memorized group.
 What changed?
 Which bit can you focus on that make the rest of the outline behave?
 Sometimes a word that works well at one speed will become a problem again when your overall speed increases.
 Repeat the procedure.